 Through the summer’s progress Leo appears from below the far distant horizon as Gemini disappears descending in the west to well below eye level.
 The Milky Way could be imagined as just broadcast seed. some hanging still in the atmosphere.

-Those long hot summers with their skies over the plains of my memories presented expanses of lights promising the child I was boundless unique places and individuals I intended to know and connect to.
+Those long hot summers with their skies over the plains of my memories presented expanses of lights promising the child I was boundless numbers of unique places and people I intended to know and make connection.
 Even as I child I knew the time was too short.